Boycott of Russia and Belarus: Overview

 The cultural side of the boycott has focused on reducing the number of entertainment products available to people in Russia.
 These include films and albums but also live televised events that are hosted in Western countries.
 Yasmeen Serhan has commented that nationalistic sentiment, which has historically benefited Putin's regime, will be undermined by Russia's exclusion from sporting events.
 The banning of Russia and Belarus from the Olympics has drawn comparisons to the athletic boycott of apartheid South Africa.
 According to Olympic historians David Wallechinsky and Bill Mallon, the decision can be considered a turning point when compared to past leniency over the state-sponsored doping programme in Russia or the attempted abduction of Krystsina Tsimanouskaya by Belarus.

 In addition to cancelling planned appearances in Russia, several entertainment organisations with Russian members began to scrutinise their past support for Putin.
 Some of these celebrities refused to condemn the war but others lost their contracts because they did so without mentioning Putin by name.
 A statement by Alex Ovechkin, for example, called for peace in general and mentioned that his family members in Russia were also in danger.
-However, Czech former Detroit Red Wings and Ottawa Senators goaltender Dominik Hašek responded to Ovechkin and criticised him for his past support of Putin, stating "What!?
+However, Czech former Detroit Red Wings and Ottawa Senators goaltender Dominik Hašek responded to Ovechkin and criticized him for his past support of Putin, stating "What!?
 Not only an alibist, a chicken shit, but also a liar!", while also calling on the NHL to suspend all Russian players.
 One musician who referred to his family's safety when condemning the war was Alexander Malofeev.
 The Vancouver Recital Society, which had begun requiring this of all Russian performers, responded that Malofeev's statement was not sufficient to allow his concert to go ahead.

 Despite ongoing sanctions, 47 of the world's biggest 200 companies still have not left Russia, particularly energy companies remain invested there.
 U.K. energy giant Shell and Japanese trading firms Mitsui and Mitsubishi hold double-digit stakes in the Sakhalin-2 oil and natural gas project.
 On July 1, 2022, Putin signed a decree to allow the government to seize the Sakhalin-2 oil and natural gas project but further attempts to formally nationalize the assets of international firms were paused when the bill did not make it through the State Duma before the 2022 summer recess.
 According to Western analysts, remaining companies have experienced expropriation and nationalization pressures, but officially Russia has denied that it is interested in such actions.
 In August 2022, Russia's trade and industry minister Denis Manturov stated, "we are not interested in the nationalization of enterprises or their removal.”